Kilcoo GAC: History

-Kilcoo clinched a sixth successive Down Football title as they edged out Burren 0–13 to 0–11 at Newry.
+Kilcoo clinched a sixth successive Down SFC title by edging out Burren 0–13 to 0–11 at Newry.

-Four Donal O'Hare points helped Burren lead 0–7 to 0–6 at half-time and the St Mary's club still led 0–9 to 0-8 five minutes into the second half.
-However, Kilcoo hit five of the last seven points as Dylan Ward and Paul Devlin both finished with four points.
+Four Donal O'Hare points helped Burren lead 0–7 to 0–6 at half-time, and the St Mary's club still led 0–9 to 0-8 five minutes into the second half.
+However, Kilcoo hit five of the last seven points, as Dylan Ward and Paul Devlin both finished with four points.